 Saguaro National Park (Passage 9)

 Requires park entrance and camping permits for all hikers.
 Camping is only allowed in developed campgrounds (Grass Shack and Manning Camp).
 To learn more about backcountry camping at Saguaro visit their park website.
-Park entrance permits can be obtained through Pay.gov, and camping permits can be obtained through Recreation.gov.
-Permit compliance is strictly enforced.
+Permits can be obtained through Recreation.gov.
+During peak thru-hiking seasons (January 15 – April 30 and Sept 15-Nov 30), the AZT Thru Hiker permit is available.
+This permit can be obtained up to the day you plan to sleep in the park and is valid for up to 14 days.
+It covers camping at specially designated shared sites at either Grass Shack or Manning Camp.

 Grand Canyon National Park (Passage 38)